 The kitchen gear is my biggest luxury in car camping.
 But it is a luxury I willingly take and enjoy.

 A stove is the heart of a base camp kitchen.
 The stove boils the water for hot drinks at night, prepares the meals to start and end the day and the quiet hiss of the stove is always soothing to me: It signifies the start of another day out in the mountains and the blue glow of the working stove at sunset means another night is about to be spent outside.

 A stove for car camping can be very basic.
 If you are like many backpackers, there is a collection of stoves in your possession that work well enough.
 The advantage of using an already owned backpacking stove is that no more gear is required.
 This type of stove also easily fits in a compact vehicle where space is a luxury item.

 As mentioned, however, I do like to cook and eat well on base camp style trips.
 As such, I bring a stove set aside strictly for base camp style trips.

 White Gas Stove: For those trips, I have the old standby of a Coleman dual burner stove.
 The white gas version of this stove has gone essentially unchanged for about fifty years (and the basic design itself goes to 1949)!
 They are bomber, stand up to all kinds of abuse and will last for years.
 Being white gas, they will work in efficiently cold weather too (unlike many non-white gas stoves meant for backpacking).
-These stoves can often be found tucked away at yard sales, thrift stores and online for quite a bit less than brand new.
+These stoves can often be found tucked away at yard sales, thrift stores and online for quite a bit less than brand new (EBay affiliate link).
 Because they have been around so long, spare parts to refurbish them are plentiful and stocked at many stores selling outdoor products.
 Other fancier versions are sold as well, but this old standby has proven to be a very reliable piece of gear over the years.